yugabyte/ybu/TFE/YBU-31/ybu-31.md

 The centOS AMI can be found in the AWS Marketplace.

-> **Important:** When creating the EC2 instance, ensure the Public IP address setting is ENABLED if it is desired to connect to the EC2 instance from outside the AWS VPC (eg. from users’ workstations or applications running in Kubernetes environments).
+> **Important:** When creating the EC2 instance, ensure the Public IP address setting is ENABLED if it is desired to connect to the EC2 instance from outside the AWS VPC (eg. from users' workstations or applications running in Kubernetes environments).

 The Configure Instance Details page will look similar to the following image: